MGleason1/PGN-Spy/PGN Spy/ReadMe.txt

 Blunder threshold - moves that are worse than the best option by this value will be reported as blunders.

-Equal position threshold - positions that are evaluated such that neither side has an advantage greater than the specified threshold are reported in the results for equal positions.
+Undecided position threshold - positions that are evaluated such that neither side has an advantage greater than the specified threshold are reported in the results for undecided positions.
 Positions where one side or the other has a large advantage are excluded.

-Losing position threshold - positions that are evaluated such that the player in question is losing by more than the equal position threshold but less than the losing position threshold are reported in the results for losing positions.
+Losing position threshold - positions that are evaluated such that the player in question is losing by more than the undecided position threshold but less than the losing position threshold are reported in the results for losing positions.
 All other positions are excluded.

 Book depth - the number of opening moves to exclude from analysis.
 Strong players will often have a